torvalds/linux/Documentation/virt/hyperv/overview.rst

 distinction about which functionality is provided by which component.

-Hyper-V runs on x86/x64 and arm64 architectures, and Linux guests are supported on both.
+Hyper-V runs on x86/x64 and arm64 architectures, and GNU/Linux guests are supported on both.
 The functionality and behavior of Hyper-V is generally the same on both architectures unless noted otherwise.

-Linux Guest Communication with Hyper-V
+GNU/Linux Guest Communication with Hyper-V
 --------------------------------------
-Linux guests communicate with Hyper-V in four different ways:
+GNU/Linux guests communicate with Hyper-V in four different ways:

 * Implicit traps: As defined by the x86/x64 or arm64 architecture, some guest actions trap to Hyper-V.  Hyper-V emulates the action and returns control to the guest.
-This behavior is generally invisible to the Linux kernel.
+This behavior is generally invisible to the GNU/Linux kernel.

-* Explicit hypercalls: Linux makes an explicit function call to Hyper-V, passing parameters.
+* Explicit hypercalls: GNU/Linux makes an explicit function call to Hyper-V, passing parameters.
 Hyper-V performs the requested action and returns control to the caller.
-Parameters are passed in processor registers or in memory shared between the Linux guest and Hyper-V.   On x86/x64, hypercalls use a Hyper-V specific calling sequence.
+Parameters are passed in processor registers or in memory shared between the GNU/Linux guest and Hyper-V.   On x86/x64, hypercalls use a Hyper-V specific calling sequence.
 On arm64, hypercalls use the ARM standard SMCCC calling sequence.

 * Synthetic register access: Hyper-V implements a variety of synthetic registers.
-On x86/x64 these registers appear as MSRs in the guest, and the Linux kernel can read or write these MSRs using the normal mechanisms defined by the x86/x64 architecture.
+On x86/x64 these registers appear as MSRs in the guest, and the GNU/Linux kernel can read or write these MSRs using the normal mechanisms defined by the x86/x64 architecture.
 On arm64, these synthetic registers must be accessed using explicit hypercalls.

 * VMBus: VMBus is a higher-level software construct that is built on the other 3 mechanisms.
-It is a message passing interface between the Hyper-V host and the Linux guest.
+It is a message passing interface between the Hyper-V host and the GNU/Linux guest.
 It uses memory that is shared between Hyper-V and the guest, along with various signaling mechanisms.